 Note at bottom of one bill: "I allow the same to all tenants uppon Rack Rents as I have allowed to Walter Rogers beinge a 3rd part of Quarteringe and contribution if it exceed not the rent, but noe plunder."
 Signed: John Pomeroy.—20 October, 1646.

 Map of Plymouth from that time.

-When Prince Charles was exiled in France it seem Henry Pomeroy was one of his retinue
+When Prince Charles, the rightful king of England, was exiled in France and it seems Henry Pomeroy was one of his retinue

 Calendar of State Papers Domestic: Charles II, 1679-80

 ....Sir Henry Pomeroy said to have been present at the King's marriage to Mrs. Barlow -, denies having said the King was married to Mrs. Barlow -

 Which Henry Pomeroy was this ?
 Probably he was one of the 9 children of Richard Pomeroy of Ingsdon and his wife Anne Coplestone- head of the family at that time being his brother Thomas Pomeroy whose wife was Mary Drewe daughter of Sir Thomas Drewe of The Grange in Broadhembury .
 His other siblings were Hugh, Richard, Amy, Elizabeth, Anne & Barbara.( see his Will below)